mgarcia175/phase-2-project/README.md

 Once the desired movie has been generated, you will be able to see the movie generated within it's very own card that contains 2 buttons, which fire off some more cool functionalities!

-One of those functionalities, is the "Thumbs up!" feature.
+One of those functionalities, is the "Clap!" feature.
 This allows you to give a movie your approval by being able to add the fact that you have watched it, and liked it.
 The other is the "Add to your Watch List" button, which adds the selected movie to your Watch List, which brings us to the next page.

 The Watch List page is where you will see all the movies you are planning on watching in the future!
 You may add as many as you like.